Free pomodoro timer shortcut built only with the genuine Apple Clock app

 Intro

-The Pomodoro® Technique plays a pivotal role in enhancing our productivity in modern society and there has been a bunch of pomodoro timer apps available in app stores.
+The Pomodoro® Technique plays a pivotal role as the accelerator and there've been a street full of pomodoro timer apps available in the app stores.

 Reader personas